cancel

 Introduction

-If you manage data and analytics using Databricks on AWS, Power BI, and Microsoft Entra ID, this article is essential.
+This article is a must-read if you manage data and analytics with Databricks on AWS, Power BI, and Microsoft Entra ID.
 Integrating Databricks on AWS with Power BI through Single Sign-On (SSO) using Microsoft Entra ID can streamline your data analytics workflow significantly.
 Leveraging SSO in Power BI enhances security, simplifies access management, and provides a more efficient, user-friendly experience.
 This comprehensive guide will walk you through the process of configuring the preview for SSO integration of Databricks on AWS, Power BI, and Microsoft Entra ID, and it includes guided demo content to help you follow along

 alex_phu_0-1722376071853.png